dadamitskiy/Core/README.md

 # Core

-The core nugget utilized for many of my other repositories.
+The core functionality utilized across many of my other repositories on GitHub.
+Release 1.0 coming soon!